-While service quality improvements create an opportunity to increase financial performance by charging a higher price and generating customer loyalty, this may be counterproductive where the customer's price sensitivity is high.
-According to Ekinci et al. (2011), such a situation would have an adverse effect on the customer's demand, which result in a lower company's profitability and financial performance (Ekinci et al., 2011).
+While service quality improvements create an opportunity to increase financial performance by the ability to charge a higher price and to generate customer loyalty, this may be counterproductive where the customer's price sensitivity is high.
+According to Ekinci et al. (2011), such a situation would have an adverse effect on the customer's demand which result in a lower company's profitability and financial performance (Ekinci et al., 2011).

-According to Porter (1980), two generic strategies could be chosen by companies in pursuing competitive advantage.
+According to Porter (1980), there are two generic strategies that could be chosen by companies in pursuing competitive advantage.
 The cost leadership strategy, which is effectively implemented when the organization designs, produces, and markets a comparable service more efficiently and at a more competitive price than its competitors.
-And the differentiation strategy fulfills a unique customer need by tailoring the service, allowing organizations to charge a premium price to capture market share.
-The connection of the implementation of the two generic strategies with the Service-Profit-Chain concept is shown in Figure 2.
+And the differentiation strategy which fulfills a unique customer need by tailoring the service, allowing organizations to charge a premium price to capture market share.
+The connection of the implementation of the two generic strategies with the Service-Profit-Chain concept is shown in the figure below.